StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Q: Why are all of my downloads so slow, and eventually failing?

-A: You failed to connect your nexus account to your wabbajack.
+A: You failed to connect your Nexus account to your Wabbajack.
 Open the settings cogwheel in Wabbajack and log into your Nexus account.

 Q: Is the list appropriate for a person who has never played Fallout before?